tuist/tuist/projects/tuist/fixtures/README.md

 - glob patterns to include documentation files
 - folder reference to directory with html files

-The App's project manifest leverages `additionalFiles` tha defines:
+The App's project manifest leverages `additionalFiles` that:

-- glob patterns to include documentation files
+- defines glob patterns to include documentation files
-- Includes a swift `Danger.swift` file that shouldn't get included in any buid phase
+- includes a Swift `Danger.swift` file that shouldn't get included in any build phase
-- folder references to a directory with json files
+- defines folder references to a directory with json files

 ## ios_app_with_extensions